otifsolutions/laravel-currency-layer/README.md

 ```

 <br>
-Grab the access key by registering on `https://currencylayer.com`, give the key to the app by tinker or writing this line anywhere in the code
+Grab the access key by registering on **[CurrencyLayer](https://currencylayer.com, "Reliable Exchange Rates & Currency Conversion for your Business")**, give the key to the app by tinker or writing this line anywhere in the code

 ```
 OTIFSolutions\Laravel\Settings\Models\Setting::set('crkey', 'yourAccessKey');